VenkataBendi/LumiraDXBlogApiTechnicalTest/README.md

-# LumiraDXblogApiTechnicalTest
+# LumiraDX blog API Technical Test

 This is automation suite designed to test the Swagger LumiraDX Blog API Prototype Blog API v0.2.\

-The project has 35 scenarios  in total that can be located within the below feature files\
+The project has 35 scenarios in total, that can be located within the below feature files\
 * src/test/resources/featureFiles/blogCategory.feature : Scenarios 1-12 cover the operations related to blog categories
 * src/test/resources/featureFiles/blogPosts.feature : Scenarios 13-35 cover the operations related to blog posts

+#Tools/Framwork/Libraries
+*JDK 14
+*Maven - build tool
+JUnit - assertions
+Cucumber - BDD/Gherkin style feature files and runner Rest assured - Rest api verification library

- -python 3 (for the application
+# Launch the Swagger application

- Before running the automation suite the application LumiraDX blog api needs to be started follwing the instructions provided in the link below https://github.com/amaccormack-lumira/rest_api_demo/blob/master/README.md
+ Before running the automation suite the application LumiraDX blog api needs to be started following the instructions provided in the link below https://github.com/amaccormack-lumira/rest_api_demo/blob/master/README.md

  If the base URL has to be changed it can be done in the below file location\